“Captain,” the Larned‘s XO stated, “There’s a ship decloaking — bearing 285 mark 5.”

 “We can catch them, but without the cloak, they will most likely finish the job they started.”

-"Don't worry about the cloak, I can take care of that.
-By the way, my name is Lieutenant Katia Leigh, I'm attached to the Ronax investigation."
+“Go ahead and take another look at your cloak, we’re going to need it.
+By the way, my name is Lieutenant Katia Leigh, I’m attached to the Ronax investigation.”

 “Good morning, Lieutenant,” Sara Jackson said as she entered the Warroom.

 “Hello, ma’am,” Sarah Allison replied.
 “I’ve got a status report from Lieutenant Leigh.
 A Romulan warbird had gotten in the path of the Orions, no casualties, except perhaps for Commander Kirmara’s pride.”

 “Did Katia stop to render assistance.”

 “Yes, she did.
 In addition, the Romulans lost their cloaking device.
 She’s rendering as much aid as she can, they have warp drive and are pursuing.”

 “I think we’ve got enough to help the Romulans to prosecute the case, we may as well lend them a hand to catch them.
 Tell Katia to do whatever it takes to apprehend the Orions.”

 “Commander Kirmara,” Katia stated, “Lieutenant Jackson has ordered me to assist you in any way to capture the Orions.”